jairochabr/svg-to-react/README.md

 3. Verify you're in a React JS project
 4. Confirm you're using the correct file extension (JSX or TSX)

 Still having trouble?
-Open an issue on our [GitHub repository](https://github.com/jairochabr/svg-to-react/issues).
-We're here to help!
+Open an issue in my [GitHub repository](https://github.com/jairochabr/svg-to-react/issues).
+I'm here to help!

 ---